UNE Compliance Register

 - to reduce compliance costs for business, and

-- to improve efficiency for regulator agencies.
+- to improve efficiency for regulatory agencies.

 As a 'person conducting a business or undertaking' (PCBU) the University must meet its obligations, so far as is reasonably practicable, to ensure the health and safety of workers (persons who perform work for a PCBU) and other people like visitors and volunteers.
 These obligations include: